Lesson 3 of 19

 5. Enable two-factor authentication on your Bitwarden account (Settings → Security → Two-step Login)

-How to Use the Password Generator
+How to Use It Day-to-Day

 Test It